germanalen/ragdolls_featherstone/README.md

 * ~~Precompute frequently used matrices~~
 * ~~Rewrite the implementation in C++~~
 * Experiment with interpenetration resolution code
-    * Currently it's calculating the velocity required to move the bodies apart by "depth of collision", fictitiously applying the corresponding impulse, and then applying the resulting velocities with a fake delta time of 1 sec.
+    * ~~Currently it's calculating the velocity required to move the bodies apart by "depth of collision", fictitiously applying the corresponding impulse, and then applying the resulting velocities with a fake delta time of 1 sec.~~
+    * Currently it's applying a spring penalty force when bodies interpenetrate
     * Try treating the whole ragdoll as a single rigid body for the purposes of interpenetration resolution.
     * Try implementing rollback to prevent interpenetration altogether.
     * Read up more on interpenetration resolution.